tonganknight/Hearsay/README.md

 ## License:

-For more information on the Licence on this Project visit undefined
+For more information on the Licence on this Project visit https://choosealicense.com/licenses/mit/

 ## Questions